zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 In case of #1 and #2 there are two methods with different security requirements:

-- a) The service user ID has READ access to the  `BPX.DAEMON` resource in the FACILITY class
+- a) The service user ID has UPDATE access to the `BPX.DAEMON` resource in the FACILITY class (or READ access and is superuser)
   - This allows to use `pthread_security_applid_np` without password and with `TLS_DAEMON_THREAD_SEC#` function
   - The service needs to validate the authentication (e.g. Zowe JWT token) so there is no need to obtain the PassTicket or remember the password